perdomofranklindev/express-ts-starter/README.md

 - Strict function types
 - And more...

-## 🧹 Linting
+## 🧹 Linting & Formatting

-The project uses ESLint for code quality and consistency.
-ESLint is configured to only check the `src` directory, ignoring other folders like `dist`, `node_modules`, and `coverage`.
-The following commands are available:
+The project uses ESLint and Prettier for code quality, consistency, and formatting.
+ESLint is configured to work seamlessly with Prettier to avoid conflicting rules.

+- **ESLint**: Checks for code quality and best practices in the `src` directory.
+- **Prettier**: Formats code for consistent style across the project.

+### Linting Commands
 - `npm run lint` - Check all TypeScript files in the `src` directory for linting issues
 - `npm run lint:fix` - Automatically fix linting issues in the `src` directory where possible
 - `npm run lint:check` - Strict check that fails if any warnings are found in the `src` directory

+### Formatting Commands
+- `npm run format` - Format all supported files in the `src` directory using Prettier
+- `npm run format:check` - Check if files are formatted according to Prettier rules

 The ESLint configuration includes:
 - `.eslintrc.json` - Main ESLint configuration file with: